dwkim606/lattigo_conv/PUBLISH_CODE/README.md

 ```
 **CAUTION**: For Lattigo, we must install the <em>forked version</em> with above command, instead of the latest [one](https://github.com/tuneinsight/lattigo)

+3. Python3 with numpy package (required only for checking the precision of CNN classifier)

 ## Running the Test
 The following tests are available:
 **In Code Ocean, please enter the command in <em>run</em> file**